jxnblk/macro-components/README.md

 Returns a React component with a props API based on the subcomponents' names.
 Additionally, it creates subcomponents for each part of the given element.

+Note:
+- The first argument is a React element, not a component
+- `props` are *not* available to the React element

 ## Naming Subcomponents